The Glasshouse Mountains are a series of steep-sided volcanic plugs which dominate the landscape of the Sunshine Coast Hinterland.

 I initially go to know the mountains in a personal way back in 1970’s when I was a university student and very fit.
 I had the following experiences:

 - I was on the way back down to Brisbane with a fellow I lived with called Austin from a camp we had been to up further north than the Sunshine Coast.
-We stopped into the Glasshouse Mountains with the intention of climbing one of the peaks.
+We stopped in at the Glasshouse Mountains with the intention of climbing one of the peaks.
 We climbed to the top of Beerwah I remember running and jumping down the steep incline with my friend not far behind.
-We then spent more time (about another hour) climbing another peak of Mt Crookneck though steep slopes of open eucalypt forest.
+We then spent more time (about another hour) climbing another peak of Mt Crookneck through steep slopes of open eucalypt forest.
 We knew it was steep but we eventually came to vertical cliffs which prevented us from going further.

 - In 1974 I went to try rock climbing on Tibrogargan.
 This was with an avid rock climbing man who wanted to try his new ropes on teaching climbing techniques to a handful of new students.
 We got partway up the mountain on a sheer section of rock surface using ropes and shiny new metal spinnakers.